T-Bunckenburg93/nebData/docs/averageFleet.md

 I've got what I think is jucier, and more interesting to the average Neb Player coming soon, but its a bit unpolished and I really wanted to get something out there.

-In the meantime, here is a chart showing the Win/Loss ratio of the Keystone hull, compared to its point cost.
+In the meantime, here is a chart showing the Win/Loss ratio of the Keystone hull compared to its point cost, and an estimate of the viability of this hull at that point cost.

 I'm doing an analysis of how many points you should put into a hull and (hopefully) why:

 ![alt text](assets/pointEffectiveness/Keystone_Destroyer.png "Keystone Point Viability")